karatelabs/karate/README.md

 This will create a folder called 'myproject' (or whatever you set the name to).

 ## Recommended Folder Structure
-The Maven tradition is to have non-Java source files in a separate 'src/test/resources' folder structure - but we recommend that you keep them side-by-side with your `*.java` files.
+The Maven tradition is to have non-Java source files in a separate `src/test/resources` folder structure - but we recommend that you keep them side-by-side with your `*.java` files.
 When you have a large and complex project, you will end up with a few data files (e.g. `*.js`, `*.json`, `*.txt`) as well and it is much more convenient to see the `*.java` and `*.feature` files and all related artifacts in the same place.

-This can be easily achieved with the following tweak to your maven 'build' section.
+This can be easily achieved with the following tweak to your maven `<build>` section.
 ```xml
 <build>
     <testResources>